peterkhe1999/CheatSheet/OSCP/README.md

 To gain access to an SMB share on a Windows server from a Windows client via Net-NTLMv2:

-1. Send the server a request, outlining the connection details to access the SMB share.
+1. Send the server a request, outlining the connection details.

-2. Then the server will send us a challenge in which we **encrypt** data for our response with our **NTLM hash** to prove our identity.
+2. The server will send us a challenge in which we **encrypt** data for our response with our **NTLM hash** to prove our identity.

 3. The server will then check our challenge response and either grant or deny access, accordingly.